MarcusHoltz/tor-party-line/README.md

 ---

+## I hear a brief pause mid-message on Android

+Nothing is wrong.
+Messages longer than `PTT_CHUNK_SECONDS` (default 10 s) are split into chunks and played back sequentially.
+On Android/Termux there is a ~300 ms gap between chunks while the media player loads to the next file — the audio resumes exactly where it left off.

+---

 ### Running automated headless deployments

 Skip the menu.
 Pass flags directly.
 No interactive prompts.
 Works on Docker and Script.